SmartDataAnalytics/RdfProcessingToolkit/TESTING.md

 ### Prerequisites
 - Install BATS: `brew install bats-core` or from source
 - Ensure `rpt` is installed and available in PATH
+- Docker must be available for qlever tests (uses testcontainers)

 ### Running Tests